github/developer.github.com/content/v3/oauth.md

 : Delete access to adminable repositories.

 notifications
-: Read access to a user's notifications.
+: Read access to a user's notifications.  `repo` is accepted too.

 gist
 : write access to gists.